microsoft/rpmoci/README.md

 # rpmoci
 *rpmoci is a nascent container build tool from Azure for Operators.
-It's currently used in a small number of internal of container images builds.*
+It's currently used in a small number of internal container images builds.*

 rpmoci builds OCI container images from RPM packages, using [DNF](https://github.com/rpm-software-management/dnf).
 It's essentially a containerization wrapper around `dnf install --installroot=/some/rootfs PACKAGE [PACAKGE ...]`.